mohitcpatil/Scala-Application-ISBN-Encoder/README.md

 The goals of the tasks are to pass all tests and implement it in a way that it performs very well for big data.
 The steps in detail:

-1. Fork the project and create a new branch for your implementation
-2. Implement the function, according to documentation and tests
+1. Implement the function, according to documentation and tests
-3. Build the module and pass all tests
+2. Build the module and pass all tests
-4. Update the chapter "Describe your solution" in the README files
+3. Update the chapter "Describe your solution" in the README files
-5. Create a pull request
+4. Create a pull request

 ### Comment